damnpedrini/movieList/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
 This app was created as a learning project using SwiftUI.
-Special thanks to Washington Pedrini for the inspiration and guidance during the development process.

 Powered by Washington Pedrini